-For the six months ended June 30, 2010, railcar loadings have increased and the number of railcars in storage are slowly decreasing, as reported by an independent third-party industry analyst.
+During the nine months ended September 30, 2010, railcar loadings have increased and the number of railcars in storage is slowly decreasing, as reported by an independent third-party industry analyst.
 Along with this modest improvement, which may or may not continue, ARI has received an increased number of requests for quotations and has been successful in securing several railcar orders in fiscal 2010.
-ARI believes these modest improvements appear to indicate the railcar market is beginning to improve.
+ARI believes these improvements appear to indicate the railcar market is beginning to modestly improve.

-In spite of these improvements, the economic downturn and restricted credit markets continue to have an adverse effect on the railcar and other industrial manufacturing markets in which ARI competes, resulting in substantially reduced orders in the marketplace, increased competition and pricing pressures for those fewer orders and lower revenues.
-As a result, sales of ARI's railcars and other products have been adversely affected by the economic downturn.
-ARI expects its shipments and revenues to significantly decrease in fiscal 2010 from fiscal 2009.
-In response to this expectation, ARI has reduced production rates and workforce at its manufacturing facilities.
-For the six months ended June 30, 2010, ARI reported a net loss.
+The North American railcar market has been, and ARI expects it to continue to be highly cyclical.
+The recent economic downtum and restricted credit markets continue to have an adverse effect on the railcar manufacturing market in which ARI competes, resulting in substantially reduced orders in the marketplace, increased competition and significant pricing pressures.
+This downtum has adversely affected the sales of ARI's railcars and other products and has caused it to slow its production rates significantly in the first nine months of fiscal 2010 as compared to the first nine months of fiscal 2009, resulting in a significant decrease in comparable shipments and revenues.
+For the three and nine months ended September 30, 2010, ARI reported net losses.

 ARI's Annual Report on Form 10-K for fiscal 2009 filed with the SEC on March 12, 2010 contains a detailed description of its business, products, industry, operating strategy and associated risks.
-ARI's most recent Quarterly Report on Form 10-Q for the quarterly period ended June 30, 2010 was filed with the SEC on August 3, 2010.
+ARI's most recent Quarterly Report on Form 10-Q for the quarterly period ended September 30, 2010 was filed with the SEC on November 2, 2010.